POC Infinite All-Mountain Shorts Review

 The POC shorts are definitely a little unique.
 They feature some lines and cuts that are not found on your everyday trail shorts.
 The fit is tailored and flattering, and there are no clumsy-looking patches of excess material.
 Our Moonstone Grey test shorts may not be for everyone, but the Infinite shorts come in a more traditional black color as well.

 The most defining stylistic feature is the dramatically angled hemline.
 Many modern trail riding shorts have an angled hem, but the Infinite shorts take it to another level.
 The shorts are a couple of inches longer at the front of the knee and they are heavily articulated.
-As a result, these shorts interface very well with knee pads and it is hard to imagine any knee pad gap.
+As a result, these shorts interface very well with knee pads and it is hard to imagine any knee pad gap, even with pads that have a short upper sleeve.
 Off the bike, however, these shorts might look a little funky.
 Beyond that, these shorts have a relatively plain appearance, trim fit, and nice lines.
 There is a POC logo on the right thigh, but otherwise, they have a relatively casual look and feel.

 The Infinite All-Mountain shorts offer reasonable amounts of protection.
 They are wind and weather-resistant, and the extended length of the shorts provides more coverage for the legs whether you wear them with or without knee pads.
 The material isn't super burly, but it feels more robust than some of the super-light shorts we've tested.
 We'd say these shorts lean towards the trail and all-mountain riding application, but gravity riders might want to look into some heavier-duty options.

 The Infinite All-Mountain shorts are great do-it-all shorts for a wide range of riders.
-These shorts will work well in most situations and they boast a killer fit, high levels of comfort, great in-saddle feel, and smart knee design.
-The euro styling may be a bit polarizing but the shorts certainly look unique and function very well out on the trail.
+These shorts will work well in most situations from everyday trail riding to enduro racing, and they boast a killer fit, high levels of comfort, great in-saddle feel, and smart knee design.
+The euro styling with extended knee coverage may be a bit polarizing but the shorts certainly look unique and function very well out on the trail.

 Ad-free.
 Influence-free.
 Powered by Testing.